gcc-robotics/robot-motion-planning-labs/_posts/2014-07-01-lab1-why-marek-is-awesome.md

     It will prompt you for the lab password, since this is a system file.
 __Note__: Though the cursor will not move, the password will be typing.
 This is Terminal's security feature to protect the password.
-It's likely that it will reply No such file or directory ... this is completely OK, it simply means no previous bluetooth connections were established.
+It's likely that it will reply "No such file or directory ..." this is completely OK, it simply means no previous bluetooth connections were established.

 * Search for bluetooth devices in the area by typing the following command: